-The CIVIC program comprises two stages, stage 1 Planning Grants and Stage 2 Full Awards.
+The CIVIC program comprises two stages, Stage 1 Planning Grants and Stage 2 Full Awards.
 Stage 1 projects will be selected through an open proposal submission.
 However, only Stage 1 participants will be allowed to submit proposals for Stage 2.
 For Stage 2 projects, the PI must be the same as Stage 1, but other changes in the team composition are allowable.
-The Stage 2 projects are focused on developing and piloting solutions to community challenges in the two tracks identified in this solicitation.

 Stage 1.
 Planning Grants (PGs).
-Projects funded in this stage will provide support for a period of six months with a budget not to exceed \$50,000.
-Each of these projects will undertake a range of planning activities in anticipation of submitting a Stage 2 proposal, such as strengthening collaborations with relevant partners and stakeholders, solidifying the deliverables and the academic and civic partner team members' roles, and refining the vision and plan for executing the research-centered pilot project.
+Projects funded in this stage will provide support for a period of six months with a budget not to exceed \$75,000.
+Each of these projects will undertake a range of planning activities in anticipation of submitting a Stage 2 proposal, such as strengthening collaborations with relevant partners and communities, solidifying the deliverables and the academic and civic partner team members' roles, and refining the vision and plan for executing the research-centered pilot project.